 Please prepare an altar close to your zoom station with candles, water, greens or flowers and any images that evoke a Celtic theme.
 You will need several sheets of large paper ( or an art journal with study pages) and colored pens, crayons or watercolor paints. for our final day, you will be invited to bake a traditional St. Brigid Oat Cake (recipe below) as we share our virtual feast in celebration of spring.

-Saturday, January 30: Original Blessing 11:00 Welcome and Introductions; Psalm 42 11:30: The Seeds of Original Blessing in the Celtic Tradition: St. Morgan, John Cassian, Mary Magdalene 12:00: Celtic Scholar Justin Coutts 12:30: Art Journaling and Sharing- Celtic knots and Brigid's Cross
+Saturday, January 30: Original Blessing 11:00 Welcome and Introductions; Psalm 42 11:30: The Seeds of Original Blessing in the Celtic Tradition: St. Morgan, John Cassian, Mary Magdalene 12:00: Celtic Scholar Justin Coutts and the Story of Brandan the Voyager 12:30: Art Journaling and Sharing- Celtic Symbols and Spirals

 * Please arrive a few minutes early to settle into a receptive place.
-You will need a candle, a large journal with blank pages and colored pens, pencils or crayons.
+You will need a candle, a large journal with blank pages and colored pens, pencils or crayons and three strings/ribbons/pieces of yarn or strips of cloth.

 Sunday, January 31: The Well of Love and the Fire of Longing 11:00: Opening Circle, The Deer's Cry and the Swan's Song 11:30: Where Druid and Christian Meet: Legends of Brighid and Patrick 12:15: Art making with Sue Ellen Parkinson: Brigid's Blessing Hand 12:45: Closing Circle

-Monday, February 1: Festivals of Imbolc and St Brigid 11:00: Opening Circle of Poetry, Music and Meditation 11:30: Celebrations of Nature and Spirit: St. Brendan, St. Kevin 12:00: Doll Making and Celtic Customs with Polly Paton Brown 12:30 Blessing Circle and "feast"
+Monday, February 1: Festivals of Imbolc and St Brigid 11:00: Opening Circle of Poetry, Music and Meditation 11:30: Celebrations of Nature and Spirit: St. Brigid and St. Kevin 12:00 Celtic Trees and Nature Wisdom with Polly Paton Brown 12:30 Blessing Circle and "feast" for St Brigid's Day

 For our closing celebration, you may want to make a "St. Brigid's Cake", which is an oatcake similar to a shortbread ( recipe follows) and have on hand either a glass of milk or a pitcher of ale/glass of beer